Translation files in Elucidat can be downloaded in two formats: CSV and XLIFF 1.2.

 |Tip: For a list of ISO tags and their corresponding language, please see ISO language tags.|

-While your custom text content will differ between Projects, Theme translations will always be the same for all Projects.
+Tip: While your custom translated text content will differ between Projects, Theme translations will always be the same for all Projects.
 This means that they can be re-used.